 Our specific tasks include:

-policy work, including monitoring thematic areas on gender equality unit and country monitoring under the European Semester facilitating exchanges of good practices between Member States, awareness-raising and information campaigns.
+policy work, including monitoring thematic areas on gender equality and country monitoring under the European Semester facilitating exchanges of good practices between Member States, awareness-raising and information campaigns.
 We also contribute to the policy debate at international level, notably at the level of the United Nations, Council of Europe, International Labour Organisation, OECD, G7 and G20.
 This involves working closely with a broad range of stakeholders, both within and outside the European Union, including the European Institute for Gender Equality and international organisations.

 legal work, including monitoring the effective implementation of EU law and managing infringement proceedings, preparing the European Commission’s positions in proceedings before the European Court of Justice, preparing evaluations of existing legislative instruments and new legislative initiatives, negotiating legislative proposals with the Council and the European Parliament, monitoring, preparing and negotiating conventions or other instruments in various international fora;